jboltz88/TaklGarageFun/README.md

 * Add a year field so I can own a car from 2003, or maybe any year?
 * Add a Garage model that I can store my cars in
 * Make the Garage have a configurable number of spaces and enforce that I can't store too many cars in there.
-* Make sure you have Admin UIs for the major models so I can as an admin create cars, garages, manufacturers, etc...
+* Make sure you have Admin UIs for the major models so I can, as an admin create, read, update and destroy cars, garages, manufacturers, etc...

 Tips
 ----